Updated on 4/13/2022

-Originally developed to treat borderline personality disorder, dialectical behavior therapy (DBT) is a type of cognitive-behavioral psychotherapy — or talk therapy — used to treat a range of mental health disorders.
-This treatment relies on the psychosocial aspects of therapy and tries to identify and change negative thinking patterns through a focus on building positive behavioral skills.
+Originally developed to treat borderline personality disorder, dialectical behavior therapy (DBT therapy) is a type of cognitive-behavioral psychotherapy — or talk therapy — used to treat a range of mental health disorders.
+DBT treatment relies on the psychosocial aspects of individual therapy and tries to identify and change negative thinking patterns through a focus on building positive behavioral skills.
 Before considering dialectical behavior therapy, it is important to understand how it works and who can benefit from this treatment method, as it may not be the best option for everyone.

 How Does Dialectical Behavioral Therapy Work?